CrawlForge

 1fetch_url, extract_text, extract_links, extract_metadataQuick data fetching in agent tools

-5search_web, crawl_deep, batch_scrape, scrape_with_actions, stealth_modeResearch agents, bulk operations
+5search_web, batch_scrape, scrape_with_actions, stealth_modeResearch agents, bulk operations

 10deep_researchComprehensive analysis agents